51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

 using the Visual Studio projects, the CMake projects, or just the files themselves.

 The old (V3) device detection API used a single method to initialize a `fiftyoneDegreesProvider`.
-This took all available options as parameters, and was similar for Pattern and Hash.
+This took all available options as parameters, and was similar for both the 'Pattern' and 'Hash' algorithms.

 ```{c}
 fiftyoneDegreesDataSetInitStatus status =